 When you are importing products, you are increasing profits.
 Since foreign need for imported goods is in high demand, you are making more money and receiving more orders than you would from domestic buyers.

 Importing is important to United States jobs, the economy, and global development.
 Did you know the import business is responsible for 16 million jobs in America?
 Imports also support job growth in insurance and the finance industries.

 What are the main reasons for importing?
 There are many but the main benefits of importing include:

 There are some disadvantages of importing.
 These include:

-Importing food is big business for importers.
+Importing food is big business for importers that import everything from rice from india to other types of food all over the country.
 Do you know the advantages of imported food?
 Get your plates and silverware out as we teach you the ways of imported food.

 The Food Safety Modernization Act was signed in 2011 and is worth a whopping $1.4 billion.
 Our neighbor to the north, Canada, is also tights with its food import regulations.
 Importers have to be careful they follow the Food Safety Modernization Act closely.

 For many food products, it’s cheaper for a country to import them to produce the food within its own borders.
 Sometimes it’s because the country doesn’t have the proper resources such as the proper soil to create the right crop.
 As a result, these countries can sell their food, even imported food for a lower cost than what that country would have to charge if they tried to produce that food locally.

 Believe it or no, local food isn’t always regulated properly.
 Imported food has strict regulations at border patrol and US ports of entry.
 You can be sure that imported food that is approved by U.S. customs agents went through a rigorous customs clearance process.
 Rest assured that the quality of imported food is top notch.